tsozn/Happy-Birthday-Card-1/README.md

 Remote deployment will require you to specify some mandatory environmental variables,

-- NAME: Name of the receiver.
+- NAME: Nguyễn Phương Linh
 - PIC: Url of the pic to be loaded in the card.
 If don't have the image hosted somewhere, you may publish a [telegra.ph article](https://telegra.ph) with your image and copy the image address from there.

 To know more about the environment variables, check [References](#references).